History of women's rowing

 Women's rowing is the participation of women in the sport of rowing.
-Women row in all boat classes, from single scull to coxed eights, across the same age ranges and standards as men, from junior amateur through university-level to elite athlete.
+Women row in all boat classes, from single scull to eights, across the same age ranges and standards as men, from junior amateur through university-level to elite athlete.
 Typically men and women compete in separate crews although mixed crews and mixed team events also take place.
 Coaching for women is similar to that for men.

 At an international level, the first women's races were introduced at the 1951 European Rowing Championships as test events.
 After three successful tests, these became official championships as accredited by the International Rowing Federation (FISA) at the 1954 European Rowing Championships.
 Women's rowing was added to the Olympic Games programme in 1976 at a distance of 1000 metres.
 This was extended to 2000 metres from 1984 onwards at world championship level, and from 1988 at the Summer Olympics, consistent with men's rowing events at the Olympics.